When to apply

 You should include a scaled plan showing the full extent of the development and the internal layouts of any flats or apartments if applicable.
 You plans should clearly show doors and access points.

-There is a charge for this service, as detailed in the application form.
+There is a charge for this service, as detailed in the application form (please note these charges will change on 1 April 2019).

 When we've received your form we'll provide copies to appropriate partners including the emergency services and will try to reach a decision as soon as possible.